-In relation to the concerns raised in the public submissions with regard to gene technology and GM food, ANZFA has prepared a public discussion paper on the safety assessment process for genetically modified food2.
-This is widely available and may assist in addressing some of the concerns raised by the public.
+In relation to the concerns raised in the public submissions with regard to gene technology and GM food, ANZFA is currently preparing a public discussion paper on the safety assessment process for genetically modified food.
+This will be widely available and may assist in addressing some of the concerns raised by the public.
 Other government and industry bodies are also addressing the broader concerns in relation to gene technology.